inlab-geo/cofi/docs/source/examples/generated/synth_data/xray_tomography.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 119-128
+GENERATED FROM PYTHON SOURCE LINES 118-127

 1. Define the problem
 ---------------------

-Firstly, we get some information from the ``cofi-espresso`` module.
+Firstly, we get some information from the ``geo-espresso`` module.
 These include the dataset and the Jacobian matrix.
 In the Xray Tomography example, the Jacobian matrix is related to the lengths of paths within each grid.
 Since the paths are fixed, the Jacobian matrix stays constant.

 ..
-GENERATED FROM PYTHON SOURCE LINES 128-131
+GENERATED FROM PYTHON SOURCE LINES 127-130

 .. code-block:: default